Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Discussion

-\subsection{Competing interests~}
+\subsection{Competing interests}

-This work was supported by a research grant from Dystonia Medical Research Foundation Canada (DMRFC), registration number 126616598 RR0001.
 D.D. received honoraria for expert opinion from TEVA.
 J.B. is shareholder of ONWARD Medical B.V., a company developing products for stimulation of the spinal cord, not related to this research.
-All other authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.
-Authors G.A.H., J.D.O.E., N.D., M.C.J., C.H., T.W., G-M.H., S.Hu., M.D., Z.S., M.M.U.R., M.B., E.M.M., and X.V. ~declare no financial or non-financial competing interests ~
+All other authors declare no competing interests.